sonic-net/sonic-mgmt/docs/api_wiki/sonic_asic_methods/is_container_running.md

 - [Expected Output](#expected-output)

 ## Overview
-Stops a specified ASIC service on the corresponding docker
+Returns whether or not a specified ASIC specific container is running.

 ## Examples
 ```